faazo/DataHasher/README.md

-# TCP Data Hashing
+# Data Hasher

 ## Brief

 This project consists of a client and server, each to be run separately.
-In this setup, a client is looking to obtain hashes for some of its file's contents.
-Each message that the client sends will include details about the data segment that is to be hashed.
-The server will hash (SHA-256) the segment and respond to the client.
-When this information is received, the client will print the hexidecimal representation of the hash to console.
+In this setup, a client is looking to obtain hashes for some of its file's contents:
+* Each message sent by the client will include details about the data segment to be hashed.
+* The server will hash (SHA-256) the segment and respond to the client.
+* When this information is received, the client will print the hexidecimal representation of the hash to console.

+This project leverages the Transmission Control Protocl (TCP), which runs atop of IP.

 ## Usage